 Completed and signed

 Competitors are required to outline their design ideas on up to x5 No. A3 colour sheets in landscape format.
-The A3 sheets should be illustrated succinctly.
-The purpose is to enable Panel members to understand the essence of the idea, concept, approach or proposed service improvement.
-Concept sketches, graphics, plans, or three-dimensional visualisations should be provided as appropriate, together with explanatory notes if necessary.
-The sheets could form a narrative sequence.
+The purpose is to enable Panel members to understand readily the essence of the idea, concept, approach or proposed service improvement.
+Concept sketches, graphics, plans, three-dimensional visualisations should be provided as appropriate, together with brief explanatory notes within the specified limit.

-The Unique Registration Number (URN) should be prominently displayed on the front face of each page in the top right hand corner, together with design theme (Architecture, Product Design, Service Design or combinations thereof) and sheet number (1 of 6).
+The Unique Registration Number (URN) should be prominently displayed on the front face of each page in the top right hand corner, together with design theme (Architecture, Product Design, Service Design, and Inclusive Employment) and sheet number (1 of 5).
 The layout should be presented such that the proposals are legible when printed at A3 size or viewed on-screen.
 Each A3 sheet should be contained within a PDF file of <5mb – total of <25Mb.

-Applicants should note that initial appraisal of ideas submitted will be undertaken on the basis of the A3 sheets unless a preference is stated for another format (eg audio file or video clip – see below).
-Disabled entrants who use assistive technologies not specified in this document should contact RIBA exhibitions for advice.
+Applicants should note that the initial appraisal of ideas submitted will be undertaken on the basis of the A3 sheets unless a preference is stated for another format (eg audio file or video clip – see below)

 Competitors may also submit 1 No. visualisation, video clip or audio file.
 These should be submitted in a format that does not require specialist computer software or hardware.
 The video clip or audio file should be a maximum of 2 minutes and no larger than 25Mb.

-Applicants should select up to two summary images for potential future use in the media and the potential on-line gallery of competition entries.
+Applicants should select up to two images for potential future use in the media and any associated promotion.
 The images should be representative of the ideas proposed and be readily identifiable as such.
-Each image should be submitted in JPEG format and have a resolution of 72dpi.
-Long-listed competitors will be asked to provide high resolution versions of these images for use at a public exhibition.
+Each image should be submitted in JPEG format and have a resolution of 72dpi and 300dpi.

 The submission must be accompanied by a Declaration of Authorship.
-The form should be completed with the URN entered in the box provided.
+A form is provided for this purpose which should be completed with the URN entered in the box provided.
 Each Competitor must satisfy the Competition organisers that the submitted design is an original piece of work [prepared for the express purposes of the Competition], and that he/she is the author of the design proposals he/she has submitted.

-Submission of the Declaration of Authorship form acknowledges authorship of the design ideas, and by signing it, Competitors accept all conditions pertaining to the competition and agree to abide by the decision of the judges.
+Submission of the Declaration of Authorship form acknowledges authorship of the design ideas, and by signing it, Competitors accept all conditions pertaining to the competition and agree to abide by the decision of the Judging Panel.
 The name[s] inserted on the Declaration Form will be used in all press releases.

-No material other than that listed above will be accepted.
+No material other than that listed above will be accepted or appraised.

 The total upload limit for all elements is 60Mb.

 Items 11.1 to 11.4 of the submission requirements must be submitted via RIBA Competitions' digital submission portal.
 All required elements of the submission must be received by the stated deadline.
-File names should consist of the Unique Registration Number, design theme (Architecture, Product Design or Service Design or combinations of these categories), item description and file extension, for example:
+File names should consist of the Unique Registration Number, design theme (Architecture, Product Design or Service Design or Inclusive employment), item description and file extension, for example:

 The Competition results will be published after notification has been given to all participating Competitors.
 Please note that any requests for feedback should be submitted to RIBA Competitions within one calendar month of a longlist, or a result being announced.

-In it anticipated that The Celia Thomas Prize and other prizes will be awarded at a ceremony at the House of Lords in the Palace of Westminster, London, UK, on a date to mark International day of persons with disabilities.
+In it anticipated that The Celia Thomas Prize and other prizes will be awarded at a ceremony at the House of Lords in the Palace of Westminster, London

 Competitors will be expected to honour a confidentiality agreement and must not release their designs for publication, or identify themselves to any third parties until after an official announcement has been made, anonymity and/or any related embargoes have been lifted.

-RIBA Competitions and Bespoke reserve the right to publicise the Competition, any design submission, and the result in any way or medium they consider fit for an unlimited period.
+RIBA Competitions and Bespoke reserve the right to publicise the Competition, any design submission, and the result in any way or medium they consider fit.
 Illustrations of any design - either separately, or together with other designs, with or without explanatory text - may be used without cost.
 Entries may also be used to promote successive Bespoke Access Awards.
 Once anonymity has been lifted, authors will be credited and recognised in all associated media and publicity.